A Private Itinerary · Vieques, Puerto Rico

 A Letter from Klaudia

-Mía, I am so excited to share the first draft of your itinerary.
+Mia, here is your itinerary for Vieques.
 Your trip lands on the darkest nights of the lunar cycle, with a new moon on Saturday May 16, which is exactly what you want for Mosquito Bay.
 That single piece of timing is the reason I structured the whole week the way I did.

 With love,